snigo/alias-map/README.md

 #### `AliasMap.prototype.hasAlias()`

 Returns boolean indicating whether provided primary key has provided alias.
-For performance reason, to achieve constant time retrieval, provided item has to be a key.
+For performance reasons, to achieve constant time retrieval, provided item has to be a key.

 | **Parameter** | **Type** | **Default value** | **Notes**                                   |